21 Parks and Gardens to Visit in Paris, France

 Parc Monceau

-• Located near Arc de Triomphe
+• Located near the Arc de Triomphe

 • Métro – Line 2 – Monceau